Woody, California: History

-California Historical Landmark
+Mountain House station

-Just outside of Woody is California Historical Landmark number 589, the Mountain House Station signed May 22, 1957.
+Just outside of Woody is California Historical Landmark number 589, the Mountain House Station.
 The spot was a Butterfield Overland Mail Stagecoach stop and station from 1858 to 1861.
-The location of the Mountain House Station was on Dry Creek, on Bakersfield-Glenville Roads about 6.3 miles from Woody.
+The location of the Mountain House station was on Dry Creek, on Bakersfield-Glenville Roads about 6.3 miles from Woody.

-Mountain House Station California Historical Landmark reads:
+Demographics

-NO. 589 MOUNTAIN HOUSE - One and one-half miles north of this point stood the Mountain House Station on the route of the Butterfield Stage.
-Operating through present Kern County during 1858-1861, this famous line ran from St. Louis, Missouri to San Francisco until the outbreak of the Civil War.
+Woody first appeared as a census designated place in the 2020 U.S. census.